Quantum-Software-Development/statistical-measures/README.md

-# Statistical Measures: Calculation in Excel and Python
+Statistical Measures: Calculation in Excel and Python for Data Science

 ## Introduction